ogjayrussell/My-Projects/README.md

 **Objective**: Increase accessibility of stored data (in postgres database).
 Use case is for doctors to retrieve patient data using natural language.

 - LLM open-source model development, deployment (AWS SageMaker), HuggingFace, OpenAI API wrappers.
+- Leveraged contemporary AI research to support the choice of model and other aspects of app development.

 ## Predicting DDIs